Rikkukun/Rikkukun.github.io/README.md

 ## Content

-This is a pack for EmoTracker designed for Majora's Mask Randomizer, it is available for download in the [EmoTracker Link](https://emotracker.net/ "EmoTracker application").
+This is a pack for EmoTracker designed for Majora's Mask Randomizer, it is available for download in the [EmoTracker application](https://emotracker.net/).

 This pack will be updated based on players' feedback and usage after playing the new 2019 version of Deathbasket's MM randomizer.